 How to Make a Human Connection When Marketing Your Software

 Human interaction is irrelevant during the creation and programming of a new software product.
 Sure, water cooler chat involves relationships, but you're not out there mingling with the population at large.

 It's a very different story once you're ready to launch and sell your product, and if you don't give the power to the people, healthcare software marketing attempts will fall very, very shy of intended projections.

 Don't suffer an unnecessary crash landing.
 Instead, be inspired by some of the greatest healthcare IT companies in the world, and make human connection the thread that unites your every marketing endeavor from here on out.

 Tips for Humanizing Healthcare Software Marketing Strategies

-Let these 5 tricks transport you from digital to human, so your software marketing results in an innovative strategy.
+Let these 5 tricks transport you from digital to human, so your healthcare software marketing results in an innovative strategy.

 1. Become inbound marketing experts

 Odds are you weren't paying much attention to the inbound marketing methodology when you brought your software marketing dreams to fruition.
 Now however, the fruits of your labors deserve to be picked, and that won't happen if it withers on the vine before prospects and clients know about it.